yonglid/CS205-Final-Project/README.md

 # Application scaling plots (benchmarking):

 Since heart fibers range between 10 micrometers and 100 micrometers, we ran a few separate cases for benchmarking.
 L=3.0cm is a biologically reasonable fiber length for a tunicate.
 Consequently, an N of 300 will give a 100 micrometer fiber cell, N=600 gives a 50 micrometer fiber cell, and N=3000 gives a 10 micrometer fiber cell.
-Using the larger values of N will allow the code to experience greater speedup.

 (Step = 10^-2, L=3.0cm, N=300)